Introduction to FDA Nutrition Facts Labels

 The FDA firmly says no. However, a continuous print label that includes one uncut Nutrition Facts label is acceptable.

 Can the Nutrition Facts panel be printed on a label and affixed to a package (like a sticker)?

 Yes, just as long as the label adheres to the product under the intended storage conditions (such as heat, cold, moisture, etc.).
 The label must be guaranteed to stick to the package upon point of sale.

-On labels that have two languages, may nutrition information be provided in one bilingual Nutrition Facts label?
+On nutrition labels with more than one language, can nutrition information be provided in one bilingual Nutrition Facts label?